Let’s get real: it’s a lot of pressure trying to entertain an out-of-town guest.

 Doesn’t want a long wait: Noodlehead

 If someone is a hangry and wants food asap, try Noodlehead in Shadyside.
 This popular Thai street restaurant has a limited, but carefully curated menu.
 Once seated, food arrives to the table at lightning speed.
-Do note that the restaurant sometimes gets crowded after work and on weekends.
+Do note that you’ll have to wait for a table after work and on weekends.
 Cash only (ATM on site).

 Be sure to order: Pork Belly Steamed Buns